wiglenielrosahdz-ship-it/AI-Privacy-Gateway/docs/DESIGN.md

 NFR2: Program must return unencrypted output for testing of decryption and encryption functionalities.

 NFR3 (optional): Program must send and receive encrypted prompt.

+-----------------------------Synthetic Acceptance cases-----------------------------------

+Ordinary Input: Transaction number is a number, payment method is a credit card number, and name is a string of letters, first name last name.

+Repeated Intput: The Email contains multiple mentions of any PII, counts as repeated values, meaning they should also be censored.

+No sensitive data: If there is no sensitive data, then nothing should be censored at all.

+Invalid response: I’m not sure how this would happen, but if I had to guess it would be if there is sensitive data that may not correspond to the actual email, for example, if you put a routing number rather than a credit card number, that would be invalid and declined.